 Use this manual in conjunction with training supplied by qualified Haemonetics® personnel.

-This manual applies to device list numbers CSE-EW-XX and CSE-E-XX and is not for use with software prior to revision AN. (-XX refers to the regionalization code for the shipping destination of the device.)
+This manual applies to device list numbers CSE-EW-US and CSE-E-US and is not for use with software prior to revision AN.

 What is the Cell Saver Elite+ Autotransfusion System?